Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 Dockerized multi-instance tasks will use a combination of `docker run` and `docker exec`. `docker run` will create a running instance of the Docker image and detach it with the SSH server running.
-Then the `mpirun` command will be executed inside the running container using `docker exec`.
+Then the `mpirun` or `mpiexec` command will be executed inside the running container using `docker exec`.

 ### Azure Batch Compute Nodes and SSH
 By default Azure Batch compute nodes have an SSH server running on them so